About Vancouver

 Cultural Etiquette and Customs

-- Respect for Indigenous Culture: Vancouver sits on the traditional territory of the Coast Salish people.
-Acknowledge and respect the Indigenous culture by learning about their history and traditions.
+- Respect for Indigenous Culture: Vancouver sits on the traditional territories of the Coast Salish peoples.
+Show respect for Indigenous culture by learning about their history and traditions.

 #